North Dakota Pottery Collectors Society

 The NDPCS also offers endowments to qualified non-profit organizations.

 Check out the latest NDPCS newsletter!
-Read an update from NDPCS president, Michael Kaul, and see pictures from the 2023 Annual Convention!
+Read an update from NDPCS president, Michael Kaul, and get information about the upcoming NDPCS Convention in Fargo, ND!
+Come help us celebrate 35 years!

 Photos courtesy of Richard Berg